 Exciting challenges lie ahead of the European ice core community!
-A new continuous deep ice core will be soon drilled down to the bedrock in East Antarctica (details on the EU Beyond Epica Oldest Ice Core (BEOI) project) and will recover potentially 1.5 million of years (Ma).
+A new continuous deep ice core will be soon drilled down to the bedrock in East Antarctica (more information about the European project Beyond EPICA Oldest Ice Core) and will recover potentially 1.5 million of years (Ma).

-Secondly, DEEPICE will offer unique links with many non-academic partners that will provide the students with the extended skill-set now required for academic and non-academic careers.
-The study of climate change is a complex scientific subject as well as a long-term challenge for society.
-Hence, DEEPICE will provide a full educational program including a robust scientific understanding of climate processes and technical skills (statistics, specific instrumentation, climate modelling), transferable skills as well as a unique experience in the synthesis and communication of updated data on climate change.
+DEEPICE will provide a full educational program (more information on the training program) including a robust scientific understanding of climate processes and technical skills (statistics, specific instrumentation, climate modelling), transferable skills as well as a unique experience in the synthesis and communication of updated data on climate change.